 Skip to main content

-Talk to Your DoctorMake the most of your doctor visits.
+Talk to Your DoctorPrepare for your upcoming doctor visits.

 Getting ready to talk with your doctor?
-We have a guide to help with that.
+We have tools to help with that.

 It can be tough to remember exactly what to talk about at the doctor’s office.
-To ensure you cover everything, it can be helpful to prepare some questions beforehand and have them with you during your appointment.
-Remember, talking with your doctor is the best way to make sure your management plan for bronchiectasis (BE) is working.
-Here are a few questions to consider as a starting point.
+To ensure you cover everything, it can be helpful to use the resources below and have them with you at your next appointment.

 Clipboard icon